-Migraines are among one of the most common global health problems in children and with its disabling symptoms it can impair the child’s functioning and affect their quality of life.
+Migraines are among one the most common global health problems in children.
+With its disabling symptoms, it can impair the child’s functioning and affect their quality of life.

-In children the clinical presentation of migraines differ from migraines seen in adult therefore it is often under-diagnosed.
+In children, the clinical presentation of migraines differs from migraines seen in adults.
+Therefore, it is often under-diagnosed.

 According to the International Classification of Headache Disorders (ICDHD-2), the child must have at least five episodes of migraine attacks following its diagnostic criteria.

 - An attack which lasts 1-72 hours.